Homological stability for topological chiral homology of completions: Introduction

 This is proven for $\dim M \geq 3$ in Theorem \ref{thmmaind3} and for $\dim M = 2$ in Theorem \ref{thmmaind2}.
 There can be no such result in dimension 1: take $P$ to be the partial framed $E_n$-algebra given by a circle in charge 1 and no operations defined except the identity.
 Then $\int_{(0,1)}^k P \simeq (S^1)^k$ and this does not satisfy homological stability.
 It is true for non-orientable connected surfaces admitting a boundary in a slightly worse range, see Corollary \ref{corunorientedstability}.
-We also prove a generalization to topological chiral homology with certain allowed sets of ``exceptional particles,'' see Theorem \ref{thmmainexcep}.
+We also prove a generalization to topological chiral homology of a partial algebra with a set of \emph{exceptional particles}, see Theorem \ref{thmmainexcep}.

-We do not know if the slope $\frac{1}{2c}$ is optimal.
-However, we can prove that it is at least close to being so, in the sense that it cannot be improved by more than a factor of 2.
-More precisely one can show that $\frac{1}{\max(2,c)}$ is an upper bound.
-For $c=1$ consider configuration spaces of $\R^2$ and note that the explicit description of its mod $2$ homology in Theorem III.A.1 of \cite{CLM} gives a slope of $\frac{1}{2}$.
-If $c>1$ one uses the completion of the partial framed $E_n$-algebra with $\pi_0 = \{1,\ldots,c\}$ given by a point in charge $<c$ and a circle in charge $c$, which can not have a stability range with a higher slope than $\frac{1}{c}$.
+The slope $\frac{1}{2c}$ may not be optimal.
+It is optimal for $c=1$: for configuration spaces of particles in $\R^2$, the explicit description of its mod $2$ homology in Theorem III.A.1 of \cite{CLM} gives a slope of $\frac{1}{2}$.
+If $c>1$, the slope we prove differs from the optimal slope by a factor of at most $2$.
+To see this, consider the completion of the partial framed $E_n$-algebra with $\pi_0 = \{1,\ldots,c\}$ given by a point in charge $<c$ and a circle in charge $c$.
+This cannot have a stability range with a higher slope than $\frac{1}{c}$.

-By the examples at the end of the Subsection \ref{subsechomstobintroduction}, instances of this theorem include homological stability theorems for configuration spaces, bounded symmetric powers and labeled variations of these.
+By the examples in Subsection \ref{subsechomstobintroduction}, applications include homological stability theorems for configuration spaces, bounded symmetric powers and labeled variations of these.